 The Coleman heater features a low and high setting and a battery operated starter (cheaper and older models use matches to light them).

-Go to Everything Carts to get yours:Propane Golf Cart Heater
+Go to Amazon to get yours:Propane Golf Cart Heaters

 Propane canisters can be purchased at most hardware stores, camping or sporting goods stores, etc.

 It should last about 8 hours on the low setting.
 Use a match or gun lighter to light the pilot to get it started.

 An electric golf cart heater does not use propane, but rather draws from the electric golf cart batteries.
 Some people are bothered by propane heat, especially in a small enclosed area like a golf cart.